 The available parameters are as follows:

 <WebAdaptorURL>—The URL of the Web Adaptor that you want to configure from the command line.
-This is the same URL that would be used if you were accessing the Web Adaptor's configuration page in a web browser.
-If the Web Adaptor was installed on a port other than the default of 80, you'll need to specify the port in the URL.
+This is the same URL that would be used if you were accessing the Web Adaptor configuration page in a web browser.
+If the Web Adaptor was installed on a port other than the default of 80, specify the port in the URL.

-<Password>—The password of an account that has administrative privileges to the ArcGIS Server site.
-Typically, you'll use the primary site administrator account you defined when you created the site.
+<Password>—The password of the account that has administrative privileges to the server site.

-Example: ConfigureWebAdaptor.bat -m server -w http://webadaptorhost.domain.com/webadaptorname/webadaptor -g http://gisserver.domain.com:6080 -u siteadmin -p secret -a false
+Example: ConfigureWebAdaptor.bat -m server -w https://webadaptorhost.domain.com/webadaptorname/webadaptor -g server.domain.com -u siteadmin -p secret -a false

 After configuring the Web Adaptor

-Now that your Web Adaptor has been configured for use, there are a few important items you should consider below:
+Now that the Web Adaptor has been configured for use, consider the items below.

-If you add or remove ArcGIS Server machines from your site, it takes the Web Adaptor one minute to recognize the changes to your site.
+If you add or remove server machines from your site, it takes the Web Adaptor 1 minute to recognize the changes to your site.
 If you want the Web Adaptor to immediately recognize the added or removed machines, you can reconfigure it by following the instructions above.

 Installing multiple Web Adaptors

-You can provide different web entry points into your ArcGIS Server site by installing multiple Web Adaptors.
-You may be motivated to do this to make your site more highly available to clients, provide support for legacy applications, or allow publishing and administrative access to specific users in a highly secure environment.
+You can provide different web entry points into your server site by installing multiple Web Adaptors.
+Doing so makes your site more highly available to clients, provides support for legacy applications, and allows publishing and administrative access to specific users in a highly secure environment.
 For more information, see Deployment scenarios.

-Multiple Web Adaptors can be installed on the same machine at the same time or the installation can be spread across separate machines.
-If you want to install multiple Web Adaptors on the same website (port), they need to use different names.
+Multiple Web Adaptors can be installed on the same machine at the same time, or they can be installed on separate machines.
+To install multiple Web Adaptors on the same website (port), use different names for them.
 For example, two Web Adaptors named arcgis cannot exist on the same website.
-If you want multiple Web Adaptors with the same name, you'll need to install them on separate websites (ports).
+If you want multiple Web Adaptors with the same name, you must install them on separate websites (ports).